symphonists/system_date_fields/README.md

 # System Dates

 - Version: 1.0
-- Author: Alistair Kearney (alistair@symphony-cms.com)
+- Author: Symphonists Community
-- Build Date: 5th August 2009
+- Build Date: 18th December 2012
-- Requirements: Symphony 2.0.6+
+- Requirements: Symphony 2.3.1+

 **Deprecated** this field is no longer used.